thesuzerain/website/src/blog/blog-post-1.md

 ---

-1. Inserting without indexes, deduplicating the data, and then adding the indexes back in.
+1. Inserting without indexes using normal `INSERT INTO` (with batching), deduplicating the data, and then adding the indexes back in.
 2. Inserting without indexes using a `COPY` stream, deduplicating the data, and then adding the indexes back in.

 For deduplication, we will compare the following strategies: